Follow us

 • Who are the company’s current shareholders and how much does each own?
 What kind of rights do each currently have?

-• Are there any right of first refusal agreements in place with relation to a potential sale?
+• Are there any right of first refusal agreements in place in relation to a potential sale?

 • What does the competitive landscape look like?
 Who are the company’s biggest rivals and how big is its addressable market?

-• If the company’s financial statements audited, how far do the audited statements go back?
+• If the company’s financial statements are audited, how far do the audited statements go back?

 • Looking back at annual, quarterly, or even monthly financial statements over the past three years, what is revealed about the company?